Nilesh410/Master_JS/readme.md

   7. what is the use of defer attribute ?
   8. what is call stack?
   9. what is stackoverflow?
+  10. what is closure in JS?
+  11. what is lexical scoping?

 ## 7. Dialog Box in JAVA Script
 (Refer 7_Dialog_Box)